grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The supported actions are:

-* fudge (default): change the timestamp to the last known timestamp, summing up 1 nanosecond (to guarantee log entries ordering)
+* fudge (default): Change the timestamp to the last known timestamp, summing up 1 nanosecond (to guarantee log entries ordering).
-* skip: do not change the timestamp and keep the time when the log entry has been scraped
+* skip: Do not change the timestamp and keep the time when the log entry was scraped.

-The following stage fetches the `time` value from the shared values map, parses it as a RFC3339 format and set is as the log entry's timestamp.
+The following stage fetches the `time` value from the shared values map, parses it as a RFC3339 format, and sets it as the log entry's timestamp.

 ```
 stage {